gbdev/pandocs/content/Joypad_Input.md

 from High to Low.
-This happens when a key is pressed (provided that the direction/button key is enabled by bit 4/5, respectively), however, because of switch bounce, one or more High to Low transitions are usually produced when pressing a key.
+This happens when a key is pressed (provided that the direction/button key is enabled by bit 4/5, respectively), however, because of switch bounce, one or more High to Low transitions are usually produced when pressing and releasing a key.

 ### Using the Joypad Interrupt